Chapter 6: Physics Programming — Forces, Torque, and Applied Math

 3D vs 2D Physics

 Unity has two separate physics engines: the 3D engine (PhysX) and the 2D engine (Box2D).
-They use different components and slightly different APIs:

 • 3D: Rigidbody component + AddForce(Vector3, ForceMode)